 Real-time data entry and relevant master data must reflect the reality of the process and then the education of the users to use the one system of record as designed.
 Capacity analysis and scheduling need to be done directly in the system of record and not outside in excel or other 3rd party systems.
 This will increase the time to InSite and make your supply chain efficient.
 Flexibility and proactiveness will come in place to enable a more efficient set of processes that naturally have the desired effect on the supply chain’s ability to increase customer service while helping to reduce costs.

-In the next few blogs of this series, we will provide insights on how manufacturing execution can improve using one system of record.Tags: Education, Manufacturing, MRP, Operations, SAP, Supply chain
+Read the next blog in the manufacturing execution series on how manufacturing execution can improve using one system of record.Tags: Education, Manufacturing, MRP, Operations, SAP, Supply chain